David Chung (artist): Artwork

 In an article by Rick Lowe for Fresh Talk/Daring Gazes, he discusses Chung's piece Third Ward Jungle and writes that Chung's process in performance work addresses important aspects of integrating art in society.
 Lowe also comments on the fact that while Chung is the primary performer in his pieces (referring to drawing performances), it is evident that the audience takes on a large role.
 In addition to his performance based works, Chung has also completed a number of public works.

+In 1988, exhibited Seoul House (Korean Outpost) a multimedia installation and performance at the Washington Project for the Arts.
+Chung worked in collaboration with the artists Pooh Johnson and Chuck Toberman.
+The electronic rap opera and drawing installation was inspired by Korean-owned grocery stores in predominantly Black neighborhoods in America.
+The work was presented again in 1990 for the The Decade Show: Frameworks of Identity at the Studio Museum in Harlem which was curated by Thelma Golden.
+In 1991, Chung also presented the performance in Los Angeles.

 In 1998, Chung created a large-scale mosaic in P.S.
 24 in Brooklyn, New York depicting daily life of Sunset Park that was sponsored by the Board of Education.
+In 2000, Chung created a panoramic mural for the Rosslyn Metro Station depicting the Virginia urban landscape.

 Chung's work is in public museum collections including the New Museum, and the Whitney Museum of American Art.

 Awards

 Chung has received a National Endowment of the Arts Fellowship, the Washington Mayor's Art Award, a Lila Wallace-Reader's Digest Fund Artist at Giverny Fellowship, the Rosebud Best in Show Film and Video Award, the Artslink Collaborative Project Fellowship in Kazakhstan, and the Best Documentary Film Award from the National Film Board of Canada.